dyahalomi/koi3278/README.md

 KOI-3278 was discovered in 2014 in Kepler photometry ([Kruse and Agol, 2014](https://science.sciencemag.org/content/344/6181/275)).
 KOI-3278 now has 16 follow-up spectroscopic observations from HIRES (8 observations) and TRES (8 observations).
 These observations provide us with spectroscopic estimates of the stellar primary parameters (surface gravity, metallicity, effective temperature, and v sin i) as well as radial velocity observations.
 With these new observations, we can model the system independently with Einsteinian microlensing models (using Kepler photometry and spectroscopic estimates of primary parameters), independently with Newtonian dynamical models (using spectroscopic estimates of the primary parameters and spectroscopic radial velocities), and a joint Einsteinian and Newtonian model (using Kepler photometry, spectroscopic estimates of primary parameters, and spectroscopic radial velocities).

-The code is broken up into 5 folders: CompareWDmasses, EinsteinianModel, JointModel, NewtonianMassModel, and NewtonianModel.
+The code is broken up into 5 folders: CompareWDmasses, EinsteinianModel, JointModel, NewtonianDynamicalModel, and NewtonianOrbitalModel.